Boris Johnson calls on British troops to defend Ukraine's borders as part of peace deal - ExBulletin

 A million homes have lost power in the war-torn country, according to Ukrainian officials.

-Downing Street described the Russian strikes as egregious, adding that the prime minister had called them systematic and depraved when speaking to Mr Zelensky.
+Downing Street described the Russian strikes as “egregious”, adding that the Prime Minister called them “systematic” and “depraved” during his meeting with Mr Zelensky.

-Amid the attacks, Mr. Zelensky expressed gratitude for the United Kingdom's unwavering support, including its commitment to provide at least $3 billion a year to meet Ukraine's needs, during his appeal to the Prime minister.
+Amid the attacks, Mr Zelensky “expressed gratitude for the UK's continued support, including its commitment to provide at least £3 billion a year to meet Ukraine's needs” during his call with the Prime Minister.

 British authorities will not be prompted to confirm that they authorized Ukraine to use these weapons to strike targets in Russia.

-Number 10 would only say that both leaders stressed the importance of putting Ukraine in the best possible position ahead of another difficult winter of conflict.
+Number 10 would simply say that “both leaders stressed the importance of putting Ukraine in the best possible position ahead of another difficult winter of conflict.”

 |